 In order to maintain its independence, only representatives from infrastructure and control functions who are not aligned to any of the business divisions are members of the SECC.
-In 2022, the SECC's membership comprised of the Global Head of Human Resources and the Chief Financial Officer as Co-Chairpersons, the Global Head of Compliance, the Global Head of Performance & Reward as well as an additional representative from both Finance and Risk as voting members.
+In 2023, the SECC's membership comprised of the Deutsche Bank A.G.
+Management Board member responsible for Human Resources and the Chief Financial Officer as Co-Chairpersons, the Global Head of Compliance, the Global Head of Performance & Reward as well as an additional representative from both Finance and Risk as voting members.
 The Compensation Officer, the Deputy Compensation Officer and an additional representative from Finance participated as non-voting members.
 The SECC generally meets on a monthly basis but with more frequent meetings during the compensation process.
-It held twenty meetings in total with regard to the compensation process for the performance year 2022.
+It held 19 meetings in total with regard to the compensation process for the performance year 2023.